sroscoe2/CSCE156-Lab09/readme.md

 ### Peer Programming Pair-Up

-To encourage collaboration and a team environment, labs will be structured in a *pair programming* setup.
+You may work on this lab with a partner or by yourself.
+Whichever you choose, you should submit your code to the corresponding Handin assignment.
+Handin link: https://cse-apps.unl.edu/handin

+If you attend lab over Zoom, you may work in a a pair programming setup.
 At the start of each lab, you may be randomly paired up with another student by a lab instructor.
-One of you will be designated the *driver* and the other the *navigator*.
+One of you will be designated the driver and the other the navigator.

 The navigator will be responsible for reading the instructions and telling the driver what is to be done.
-The driver will be in charge of the keyboard and workstation.
-Both driver and navigator are responsible for suggesting fixes and solutions *together*.
+The driver will be in charge of the keyboard and workstation (on Zoom, this means the driver shares their screen).
+Both driver and navigator are responsible for suggesting fixes and solutions together.
 Neither the navigator nor the driver is "in charge."
 Beyond your immediate pairing, you are encouraged to help and interact and with other pairs in the lab.

 Each week you should try to alternate: if you were a driver last week, be a navigator next, etc. Resolve any issues (you were both drivers last week) within your pair.
 Ask the lab instructor to resolve issues only when you cannot come to a consensus.

 Because of the peer programming setup of labs, it is absolutely essential that you complete any pre-lab activities and familiarize yourself with the handouts prior to coming to lab.
 Failure to do so will negatively impact your ability to collaborate and work with others which may mean that you will not be able to complete the lab.

 ## 1. Getting Started

 Clone this project code for this lab from GitHub in Eclipse using the
-URL: https://github.com/cbourke/CSCE156-Lab13.
+URL: https://github.com/sroscoe2/CSCE156-Lab09.git.
 Refer to Lab 1.0 for instructions on how to clone a project from GitHub.

 ## 2. Sorting